wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/text-entry-tutorial.md

 You’ll need to create a new type of data called QuestionData that stores this string question and string array of answers.
 You might imagine this is a game show, and only the first answer in the array is the right answer, you could then randomly select wrong answers to mix in, scrambling them when displayed to the contestants.

-You won’t be diving too deep into this script, which you can download [here](text-entry-utils/GetQuestionData_Entity.ts), as it does show off some more advanced features, but if you have managed to do script 1 or 2 in the previous step, you should have no problem implementing this code.
+You won’t be diving too deep into this script, which you can download [here](https://github.com/MHCPCreators/worlds-documentation/tree/main/docs/getting-started-with-scripting/text-entry-utils/GetQuestionData_Entity.ts), as it does show off some more advanced features, but if you have managed to do script 1 or 2 in the previous step, you should have no problem implementing this code.

-**Mentor’s Note:** The “getRandomItemFromArray” function comes from a file that I add to all my worlds, and when it gets updated is shared in Discord.
-You can download the arrayUtils (created by the Vidyuu team) by clicking [here](text-entry-utils/UtilArray_Func.ts).
-Feel free to ask questions in Discord if you’d like to learn more.
+**Mentor’s Note:** The “getRandomItemFromArray” function comes from a file that I add to all my worlds.
+You can download the arrayUtils (created by the Vidyuu team) by clicking [here](https://github.com/MHCPCreators/worlds-documentation/tree/main/docs/getting-started-with-scripting/text-entry-utils/UtilArray_Func.ts).

 ![](images/text-entry-tutorial_26.png)